Blackcurrant Skin Extract - 3 Pack

 Blackcurrants also have a high level and complex mix of ﬂavonoids, phytochemicals and polyphenolics, all shown to have their own positive health benefits.
 It is in this area some of the most exciting recent discoveries about Blackcurrants have been made.

-We now know some blackcurrant varieties, (including the ones used in our product), contain cGP which normalises Insulin-like Growth Factor-1 (IGF-1). (paper to be published late 2019).
-Low levels of cGP are liked with many neuro degenerative disorders such as Parkinson's and Strokes.
+We now know some blackcurrant varieties, (including the ones used in our product), contain cGP which normalises Insulin-like Growth Factor-1 (IGF-1). (paper to be published 2020).
+Low levels of cGP are linked with many neuro degenerative disorders such as Parkinson's and Strokes.
 It keeps your brain young!
 This perhaps explains the feedback we get from some customers ... of them feeling sharper and experiencing an uplift in mood;

 “...I am weaning off my antidepressants that I've been on for years and I am feeling terrific!
 So, that combined with hardly any hot flushes anymore is honestly fantastic, I can't thank you enough.
 You don't realise how much it means to me to be off the AD's!
 Please share my story to anyone but keep me anonymous.”